Sickle cell anemiaPrint-Friendly

 - Painful joints caused by arthritis

-- Heart failure due to too much iron (from blood transfusions)
+- Heart or liver failure due to too much iron (from blood transfusions)

 Exams and Tests

 The goal of treatment is to manage and control symptoms, and to limit the number of crises.
 People with sickle cell disease need ongoing treatment, even when not having a crisis.

 People with this condition should take folic acid supplements.
 Folic acid helps make new red blood cells.

 Treatment for a sickle cell crisis includes:

 - Blood transfusions (may also be given regularly to prevent stroke)